Toast5286/Yolo_grpc/README.md

 # Yolo_grpc

-A box with some yolo functions for GRPC.
+A grpc-pipeline element designed to run some yolo functions.
+This element was designed to be part of a pipeline, therefore does not have any UI.
+Can be tested using the "test_generic_box.ipynb" file.

 ## YOLO functions